Golf is truly an individualistic game, and no aspect is more individualistic than putting.

 Find a Putter that Matches Your Stroke

-One company that has proven to be a strong advocate of this approach to putter fitting is PING, which is a firm believer that players should fit their putter to their stroke as opposed to trying to alter their stroke to play a certain type of putter.
+One company that is a firm believer that players should fit their putter to their stroke as opposed to trying to alter their stroke to play a certain type of putter is PING.

 Make a Match, Improve on the Greens

-While there is proven science behind everything that’s been discussed in this article to this point, it’s still not an exact science.
+While there is proven science behind everything discussed in this article to this point, it’s still not an exact science.

 After all, a great putter is going to be a great putter no matter what you put in his or her hands.

-But for players who find putting to be especially challenging, which comprises a large percentage of the golfing public, matching up the stroke with the right putter style can be extremely beneficial.
+But for players who find putting to be a challenge, which comprises a large percentage of the golfing public, matching up the stroke with the right putter style can be extremely beneficial.

-To summarize, if you like to use a straight back, straight through method, a face balanced putter, or in other words a putter with no toe hang, would be a great choice.
+To summarize, if you like to use a straight back, straight through method, a face-balanced putter would be a great choice.
 If your stroke works on a slight arc, a putter with moderate toe hang would be ideal, while those with more pronounced arcs in their stroke would benefit from even more toe hang.

 It’s also worth pointing out that with so many different styles of putters available today, there’s still a good chance that you can make a correct match while still maintaining what you prefer from a looks standpoint.